uhef/cljproto-blog/_posts/2015-06-10-clj-cljs-vim-repl.markdown

 This will start the server in port 8080.
 Directing your browser to [http://localhost:8080/][localhost] should print *Hello World*.

+REPL integration to Vim through [fireplace.vim][fireplace] should now work.
+To give it a try open `handler.clj` in Vim and edit the the string `"Hello World"` to `"Hello REPL"`.
+Evaluate both functions `approutes` and `app`.
+You can do this for instance by `cq%` and enter at either opening or closing parantheses of the functions.
+For more instructions on how to use fireplace see their github page.
+Now refresh the browser and it should say *Hello REPL* instead of *Hello World*.
+No need to restart the server or save the file.
+Nice.

 [fireplace]: https://github.com/tpope/vim-fireplace
 [localhost]: http://localhost:8080/